learn-co-students/nyc-dumbo-web-111819/09-intro-to-activerecord/README.md

 ===

 ## SWBATs
-- [ ] Describe how gems work and the value of shared code
-- [ ] Implement ActiveRecord in their projects
+- [ ] Implement ActiveRecord in a project
 - [ ] Practice creating migrations for updating the database structure
 - [ ] Explain how `rake` works and how to run rake tasks
 - [ ] Distinguish between and define "model", "class", and "table"